 As you can see, blessing a grieving Mama on Mother’s Day (or any day, really) is not complicated or difficult.
 It doesn’t even have to cost a lot of money.
 It just requires time.
 Time is a commodity that grieving Mamas appreciate all the more.
 They realize how very fleeting time truly is, for it likely stopped for her the moment her child died.

-Reach out to that grieving Mama and offer her one of these gifts.
+Reach out to a grieving Mama and offer her one of these gifts.
 She will be grateful that you care enough to do so!

 Read more on this topic with these posts!